vasilvv/tls-cross-sni-resumption/draft-ietf-tls-cross-sni-resumption.md

 This document does not alter any of the security requirements of [RFC8446], but merely lifts a performance-motivated "SHOULD NOT" recommendation from Section 4.6.1.
-Notably, it still relies on the server certificate being re-validated against the new SNI at the session resumption time.
+Notably, it still relies on the client ensuring that the server certificate is valid for the new SNI at the time of session resumption.

 If a client certificate has been associated with the session, the client MUST use the same policy on whether to present said certificate to the server as if